-- The Westin Kierland Resort & Spa has announced a transformation of its 732 guestrooms – including 55 suites – and corridors with designs that present a striking new interpretation of modern eco-luxury, to be complete this December.
+- The Westin Kierland Resort & Spa completed a transformation of its 732 guest rooms – including 55 suites – and corridors with designs that present a striking new interpretation of modern eco-luxury, in December.

 FIVE MORE NOT TO MISS: